How To Build A Dam On A Farm

 Step 5: Fill Reservoir & Monitor Construction

+Fill the reservoir with water slowly allowing it enough time between each filling so that its structure remains intact without collapsing under high pressure.
 Throughout the construction process, you should be regularly monitoring the stability of the dam to ensure the risk of future damage from human negligence or natural disasters is minimised.

 Your New Dam